aerogear/frontpage-ios-app/README.md

 #### Mutation

-Once `delete` button is pressed we are instructing Apollo Client to perform a `DeleteTaskMutation` which takes in an `ID` of a task and deletes it from the server.
+Once `delete` button is pressed Apollo Client performs a `DeleteTaskMutation` which takes in an `ID` of a task and deletes it from the server.

 ```swift